lsst-sqre/sqr-000/index.rst

 A fundamental requirement of the technote platform is that documents are written in a plain text format, and are then compiled into a website.
 This way, content is written in common text editors and hosted on GitHub for collaboration (the same workflow we already use for source code).
 Many plain text formats have been invented for writing, however, not all formats are ideal for technotes.
-For example, LaTeX, though common in astronomy, is tied too closely to PDF output and makes little sense for a web-native syntax.
+For example, LaTeX, though common in astronomy, is tied too closely to PDF output and was never meant to be a web-native markup.
 `Markdown <http://daringfireball.net/projects/markdown/>`_ is a hugely popular format among developers, in part because of its intuitive simplicity.
-However, this simplicity has prompted developers to `add non-standard extensions to the format <http://commonmark.org>`_ to their markup to add semantics and style to content.
+However, this simplicity has prompted developers to `add non-standard extensions to the format <http://commonmark.org>`_ to add semantics and style to content.

 Instead, reStructuredText_ is an ideal markup format for technotes. reStructuredText_\ 's syntax and build process was designed to be extended, and in fact, those extensions are made in DM's primary language, Python.
-Because the Python community has adopted reStructuredText_ as its official markup language (including the scientific and astronomy Python community, led by `NumPy <http://www.numpy.org>`_, `SciPy <http://www.scipy.org>`_, `Matplotlib <http://matplotlib.org>`_ and `AstroPy <http://www.astropy.org>`_), a our technote platform can take advantage of excellent open source tools, such as the Sphinx_ build system and the `Read the Docs`_ documentation hosting site.
+Because the Python community has adopted reStructuredText_ as its official markup language (including the scientific/astronomy Python community, led by `NumPy <http://www.numpy.org>`_, `SciPy <http://www.scipy.org>`_, `Matplotlib <http://matplotlib.org>`_ and `AstroPy <http://www.astropy.org>`_), our technote platform can take advantage of excellent open source tools, such as the Sphinx_ build system and the `Read the Docs`_ documentation hosting site.
 For these same reasons, reStructuredText_ and the Sphinx_ build toolchain are also used by DM's new software documentation platform.
 This allows both documentation platforms to benefit from the same bespoke infrastructure development, such as SQuaRE's documenteer_ package.